Ericclck/FinancialModeling/README.md

 In the case of TLT and TMF data, the pipeline revealed price data alone are not able to consistently generate profitable prediction in Combinatorial Purge K-Fold.
 However, filtering on BTC fundamental data provided intriguing insights, suggesting the impact of balance and net flow accumulation on price movements.

-Results from hyperparameter tuning demonstrated marginal and risky returns on daily frequency across all datasets tested.
-This indicates the need for an increase in frequency for less variance or more fundamental data to extract alpha from these datasets.
+Results from model sampled with fundamental data, but with primary model based on price data, demonstrated the importance of a *logical* primary model.
+The return are promising, though the risk is still high, with a std of 0.02, and a sharpe ratio of 0.04.

 In conclusion, while the pipeline shows promise, it also illustrates that financial machine learning remains a complex field, where the balance between model complexity, overfitting, and the ability to extract meaningful insights is a constant challenge.
-Further improvements and testing will be crucial to enhance the pipeline's performance and make it a more reliable tool for financial data analysis.
+Further improvement might be an ensemble of models based on different data sources and logical primary models built on those sources.